jdhitsolutions/PSCalendar/docs/Show-GuiCalendar.md

 ## DESCRIPTION

-If you are running Windows PowerShell or a version of PowerShell that supports Windows Presentation Foundation (WPF), you can display a graphical calendar.
+If you are running Windows PowerShell or a version of PowerShell that supports the [System.Windows.Media] .NET class, which does NOT include PowerShell 7, you can display a graphical calendar.
 You can specify up to 3 months.
 There are also parameters to fine-tune the calendar style.
 The calendar form itself is transparent, but you should be able to click on it to drag it around your screen.
 You can also use the + and - keys to increase or decrease the calendar's opacity.
 You may have to click on a calendar before making any adjustments.

 This command launches the calendar in a separate runspace so that it doesn't block your prompt.
 However, if you close the PowerShell session that launched the calendar, the calendar will also automatically close.